 - 1941: The Ecuadorian-Peruvian War of 1941.
 This war was independent from World War Two as neither nation was affiliated with the Allies or the Axis.
-Peru states that the war was started by Ecuadorians invading whereas Ecuador’s version is that an incident between boarder patrols was used as a pretext for was by Peru.
+Peru states that the war was started by Ecuadorians invading whereas Ecuador’s version is that an incident between boarder patrols was used as a pretext for war by Peru.
 A force of 13,000 Peruvians invaded the south of Ecuador, defeating the 1,800 men defending.
 The Rio Protocol was a treaty devised, once again emphasising river boarders.
 The United States, Chile, Brazil and Argentina acted as guarantors, but the treaty was incomplete in defining the demarcation.

-- 1960: Ecuador claimed that The Rio Protocol was void for it was signed during military occupation which, is internationally illegal due to threat of force.
+- 1960: Ecuador claimed that The Rio Protocol was void for it was signed during military occupation, which is internationally illegal due to threat of force.

 - 1981: The Paquisha War (aka.
 Paquisha Incident, Cóndor War).
-Ecuador built three outposts (one named Paquisha) when a gentleman’s agreement existed not to militarise the area.
+Ecuador built three outposts (one named Paquisha) where a gentleman’s agreement existed not to militarise the area.
 Although Ecuador mobilised 25,000 men to prevent a repeat of 1941 the war was almost entirely air sorties by both sides.